 The seams got a coat of putty, sanded smooth, and then the seats were dry-fit:

 Things fit, mostly, except for the center (and a little bit of trimming of the copper shim stock I added).
 To get the seats to sit as far down as they need to, I have to trim that.
-Since trimming away the end of that raised area cut all the way through, I had to add a piece of .080 scrap to fill the holes, trimmed it to fit, added a bit of putty, and sand the area smooth:
+Since trimming away the end of that raised area cut all the way through, I had to add a piece of .080″ (2.032mm) scrap to fill the holes, trimmed it to fit, added a bit of putty, and sanded the area smooth:

 During dry-fitting I noticed that the open front of the cabin was visible.
 While I was modifying the cabin walls and floor, I mocked up the part I will fix that with.
 I’ve also noticed that the walls of the cabin are also corrugated.
 I took some heavy aluminum foil and rubbed the exterior corrugations to give me thin corrugated panels that will get glued and puttied onto the front wall later in the build: